-The Identify ID Types dialog (see "Identify ID Types" on page 67) provides a Description box that describes the context of an ID Value (identifier) selected in the Identify ID Types table.
+The Identify ID Types dialog (on page 36) provides a Description box that describes the context of an ID Value (identifier) selected in the Identify ID Types table.
 The information in the box describes where the value appears to help you determine its ID Type.
 The following table shows some descriptions that you may see and explains how to interpret them.